Procedures and policies regarding student attendance

 NEW: Students leaving in the last 30 minutes of the day: Only students with prearranged absences or calls received prior to 12 noon may check out in the last 30 minutes of the day.

-If you arrive late to campus, you must check into the main office.
-Even if you arrive during a passing period, you must check in prior to going to class.
+If you arrive late to campus, you must check through Door 1 in the main office.

 General Attendance information